chriswrightdesign/websites-for-non-jerks/README.md

 Websites for non-jerks
 =======================

-v0.3a - This guide will eventually be made into a website.
+v0.4a - This guide will eventually be made into a website.

 A guide for friendly websites (accessible, performant, progressively enhanced, and portable device happy).

-This is designed to be an argument buster and responsible decision primer for websites - with links to where I got the data, ideas, or followed the discussion.

 The project aim is to have happier, educated teams and better quality websites and apps.

+These are resources and tools that I think are excellent and add value to how we approach what we make.
+This is designed to be an argument buster and responsible decision primer for websites - with links to where I got the data, ideas, or followed a discussion.

 ##1.
 Strategies for early project